 3. Gastro-Intestinal System

-- Irritable bowel syndrome and inflammatory bowel disorders can develop and may present as diarrhoea or constipation.
+- Irritable bowel syndrome and inflammatory bowel disorders can develop and may present as diarrhea or constipation.

 - Chronic liver problems can get aggravated.